How to Fix 403 Forbidden Error on Google Chrome

 5. Edit file ownership

-If you use a Linux server or VPS, incorrect file ownership can cause a 403 forbidden error.
+If you use a Linux server or VPS, incorrect file ownership can result in a 403 Forbidden error.

 Files and folders can be assigned to an owner, a group, or both.
 Note that you need SSH access to change ownership in these environments.
-It would help if you also had an SSH terminal to connect to the VPS.
+It would also be helpful to have an SSH terminal to connect to the VPS.

 After connecting to your website server via SSH, verify ownership using the following SSH command: